 PhD students must be enrolled for at least 300 units, including the option of research or advanced study.
 The choice to enroll in specific courses is made in accordance with program requirements and students' scholarly needs, and PhD tuition associated with registration is a fixed sum that is not altered by enrollment in specific courses.

 - Leaves of absence may extend a student's eligibility to register beyond the time limits for students who matriculated in summer 2016 or beyond (see Leaves of Absence).
+Students should consult their deans of students to understand the impacts of leaves of absence on registration time limits.

 - To meet the full-time continuous registration requirement, students are required to be registered annually for at least three academic quarters (normally autumn, winter, and spring), and some programs require registration during the summer quarter as well.